Cube-OS/cubeOS/docs/obc-docs/iobc/installing-linux-iobc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A script is available to format the SD card and then load the latest Kubos Linux kernel and root filesystem.
+A script is available to format the SD card and then load the latest CubeOS Linux kernel and root filesystem.

-Navigate to the 'kubos-linux-build/tools' directory.
+Navigate to the 'cubeos-linux-build/tools' directory.

 Run the ``format-sd.sh`` script.
 You might need to run as root to get permissions for certain steps.